Counselling services: How to find a therapist

 If you prefer to go direct, you can find a counsellor in the phone book or by searching online.

 The New Zealand Association of Counsellors (NZAC) has a list of accredited counsellors on its website.
-Talking Works is another directory of professionals, and most have a detailed profile where you can learn about their qualifications, experience, fees and approach.
+Clearhead and Talking Works also have directories of professionals, and most have a detailed profile where you can learn about their qualifications, experience, fees and approach.

 NZAC president Christine Macfarlane said many counsellors offer new clients a free phone chat, to get a feel for each other and the style of talk therapy.

-When we surveyed private providers, we found the cost per session was on average $125 in Auckland, $132 in Wellington and $135 in Christchurch.
+When we surveyed private providers last year, we found the cost per session was on average $125 in Auckland, $132 in Wellington and $135 in Christchurch.

 Psychologists (who undergo postgraduate training) typically had higher fees, ranging from $150 to $200 per session.